 Apple’s Green Initiative

 iCloud, Apple’s cloud storage system and the home to almost every uploaded photo, video and backup by iPhone users, now runs on 100 percent renewable energy.
-This is no easy feat, and Apple goes into great detail about how it reached that pinnacle in its 2017 Environmental Responsibility Report.
+This is no easy feat.
+Especially as Apple goes into great detail about how it reached that pinnacle in its 2017 Environmental Responsibility Report.

-You may not know that most of Apple’s data centers operate in rural areas, where huge wind and solar farms power 100 percent of their energy needs.
-But because Apple relies on using so much of this land, the company has made it a point to create more renewable energy sources.
+You may not know that most of Apple’s data centers operate in rural areas.
+Areas where huge wind and solar farms power 100 percent of their energy needs.
+However, Apple relies on using so much of this land.
+So much that the company has made it a point to create more renewable energy sources.

-Major players like Google, Apple, Dell and Amazon have all committed to “going green” with Big Data.
-Indeed, these corporations certainly have the resources to build large solar and wind farms, but the next step in truly eliminating their carbon footprint is to improve efficiency — both in cooling and the servers themselves.
+In addition, major players like Google, Apple, Dell and Amazon are all in.
+They have all committed to “going green” with Big Data.
+Indeed, these corporations certainly have the resources to build large solar and wind farms.
+However the next step in truly eliminating their carbon footprint is to improve efficiency.
+In addition, they could even afford to add green load to the grid.
+That’s both in cooling and running the servers themselves.

-The Intel Xeon, a chip commonly used in servers, consumes more energy than CPUs in your standard PC.
-But Intel has made efforts to reduce the required wattage with each generation of processor it develops.
+For example, the Intel Xeon.
+It’s a chip commonly used in servers.
+It consumes more energy than CPUs in your standard PC.
+Although, Intel has made efforts to reduce the required wattage with each generation of processor it develops.
 Reducing energy dependency by five or 10 watts may not seem like much, but multiply that by hundreds or even thousands of servers and it adds up.
-Small increments like these can save enterprise-level companies millions of dollars on their utility bills.
+Small increments like these can save enterprise-level companies millions.
+Yes folks so many millions of dollars.
+All on their utility bills.

-Nearly 10 years ago, we talked in gigabytes, while today we talk in terabytes.
-And in the near future, we’ll be talking in petabytes.
-Big Data is growing exponentially, and it’s up to the big players as well as small-business owners to create new ways to power these data centers without increasing their carbon footprint.
+In conclusion, bearly 10 years ago, we talked only in gigabytes.
+So today we talk in terabytes.
+Furthermore and in the near future, we’ll be talking in petabytes.
+First of all folks, Big Data is growing exponentially.
+As well as it’s up to the big players like small-business owners to create new ways powering these data centers.
+Finally, all without increasing their carbon footprint.